Coronavirus: how quickly do COVID-19 symptoms develop and how long do they last?

 If you have antibiotics lying around at home, do not take them to treat coronavirus.
 As it is a virus, antibiotics will not improve coronavirus.
 You should never take antibiotics which haven't been prescribed for a certain condition.

-Antibacterial handwashes (unless they're also labelled as antiviral), cleaning products and hand sanitisers also won't be effective in killing the virus on surfaces or your hands for the same reasons.
+Antibacterial hand washes (unless they're also labelled as antiviral), cleaning products and hand sanitisers also won't necessarily be effective in killing the virus on surfaces or your hands for the same reasons.
+It's worth noting that hand sanitisers containing at least 60% alcohol (or most with at least 300 parts per million of hypochlorous acid) are effective at killing viruses - these are almost always labelled as antiviral.

 There are many natural 'cures' and herbal remedy ideas floating around the internet and in health stores.
 Currently, we aren't aware of any remedy to cure COVID-19, so don't be fooled by the 'miracle' treatments some people are trying to sell.